iamaanahmad/gaza-aid-trust/README.md

 # Gaza Aid & Trust: Crisis Connect

-**A community-powered crisis map and direct aid platform for Gaza, built with trust and accessibility at its core.**
+**An AI-powered triage and medical aid platform for Gaza, designed to streamline patient intake and connect resources where they're needed most.**

 ![Gaza Aid & Trust Hero Image](https://iili.io/FENr48F.md.png)

-> This project is built for the **"Hack for Gaza"** hackathon.
-Its goal is to demonstrate a viable, technology-driven solution to real-world humanitarian challenges by connecting people, verifying information, and delivering aid with dignity and transparency.
+> This project addresses the **"Streamlining On-the-Ground Patient Intake with Efficient Triage System"** challenge for the "Hack for Gaza" hackathon.
+Its goal is to demonstrate a viable, technology-driven solution that enables medics to post urgent triage alerts via voice, displays them on an offline-capable map with AI-powered trust scores, and connects critical medical aid with donors.

 ---